eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 Icecast Metadata Player is a simple to use Javascript class that plays an Icecast stream with real-time metadata updates.

-  * Plays an Icecast stream using the Media Source Extensions API and HTML5 audio.
+  * Plays an Icecast stream using the Media Source Extensions API, HTML5 audio, and Web Assembly decoder (Ogg Opus).
   * Pushes synchronized metadata updates taken from ICY metadata and OGG metadata.
   * Seamless playback during network changes (i.e. Wifi to Cell network).
-  * Small bundle size: *50KB minified, 17KB gziped*
   * Available as an [NPM Package](https://www.npmjs.com/package/icecast-metadata-player) and as a file to include in a `<script>` tag.
     * See [Installing](#installing)